 Damaged Steel Doors: Repair or Replace?

-Buying new doors can really put a dent in a facility manager’s limited budget.
+Buying new doors can really put a dent in a facility manager’s budget.
 Fortunately, steel doors can often be repaired rather than replaced.
-But not all repairs make financial sense—if your maintenance person would have to spend four hours on a repair, it may be better to just purchase a new door.

-Here are a few guidelines to help you determine whether doors should be repaired or replaced in your facilities:
+Here are a few guidelines to help you determine whether a door in your facility should be repaired or replaced.

 A properly set steel frame undergoing normal use will stand the test of time.
 However, there are certain circumstances you should look for in regards to the opening.